lrivero0324/mc6950-rivero-lauren-firstpass/README.md

 FirstPass is an employer-first career platform.
 Candidates create professional profiles.
 Employers search those profiles and send interview invitations.
 Candidates review each invitation and respond without submitting a traditional job application.

-This repository is the project home for FirstPass, developed by Lauren A. Rivero for MMC 6950: Capstone — Web Design and Online Communication at the University of Florida.
+This repository is the project home for FirstPass, developed by Lauren A. Rivero for MMC 6950: Capstone: Web Design and Online Communication at the University of Florida.

 ## Why it exists